alksf/connect-to/README.md

 -l - List hosts
 -s - Search host[-s]
 -m - Mount host by sshfs (Only for ssh hosts)
--e - Execute command.
-(Only for ssh hosts)
+-e - Execute command (Only for ssh hosts)
+-k - Use locally available keys to authorise logins on a remote machine (Only for ssh hosts)